qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

 predefined relation types or write your own type.
 After that fill the relation tags and choose its members.

-If you have already selected a relation type, try using the |osm_generateTags|:guilabel:`Generate tags` button.
+If you have already selected a relation type, try using the |osm_generateTags|:sup:`Generate tags` button.
 It will generate typical tags to your relation type.
 Then you are expected to enter values to the keys.
-Choosing relation members can be done either by writing member identifiers, types and roles or using the |osm_identify|:guilabel:`Identify` tool and clicking on map.
+Choosing relation members can be done either by writing member identifiers, types and roles or using the |osm_identify|:sup:`Identify` tool and clicking on map.

 Finally when type, tags and members are chosen, the dialog can be submitted.
 In such case the plugin creates a new relation for you.